Boolaroo Police Station

 - The fourth building was built on the site of the present day station on the corner of Main Road and Seventh Street around 1963.
 This bulding was towards the back of the block.
-The photograph at left marked old office is of Seargeant Lacey Bradbury standing outside the building.
+The photograph at left is of Seargeant Lacey Bradbury standing outside the building.
 The lockup was a separate building and can be seen to the left of the photograph.
 The police residence was next door on the left.

-- The fifth bulding was opened on the front of the same block, with the earlier building being converted into the garage.
+- The fifth building was opened on the front of the same block, with the earlier building being converted into the garage.
 It was officially opened on 5th June 1975.
 This station was permanently closed on Tuesday 7 March 2017, with the staff being moved to the new Toronto facility.

 The following is not a complete list of officers stationed at Boolaroo, bur has been gleaned from Newspaper articles and other reports.